 Other assets, such as those listed in a will; cases whereby the decedent died intestate (without a will) or where a third party has a claim to estate assets or contests how to distribute assets will require the probate court’s involvement.

 Call A Lexington Probate Lawyer Today

-A Lexington probate attorney experienced guiding estate planning, and the probate process can provide valuable advice.
+A Lexington probate lawyer can assist with guiding the estate planning, and the probate processes with valuable advice.
 This advice can offer what to expect from the probate process and how best to protect estate assets.
 Our practice can offer guidance on to individuals across all facets of South Carolina probate administration law.
 Contact our Lexington office today at (803) 785-4529 to discuss how we can assist with your needs.